edgar-arzakantsyan-sada/php_mysql/README.md

 ## 🔄 Reconfiguration

 To reconfigure any service:
-1. Run the script again: `sudo ./setup.sh`
+1. Run the script again: `./best.sh`
 2. Choose reconfiguration when prompted
 3. Select new ports or versions as needed
 4. The script will handle service restart and proxy reconfiguration